List of Conan sketches: Oscar Winner F-Bomb Hall of Fame

 A potential fourth member, Natalie Portman (who was at the time in the running for an Oscar at the 83rd Academy Awards), did say the word "fuck" during her interview.
-Conan stated during her interview that he would add her to the hall if she won later (which she now has), but it has not happened yet.
+Conan stated during her interview that he would add her to the hall if she won later (which she did), but it did not happen.

 Puppy Conan

 As a parody of Animal Planet's Puppy Bowl, Conan brings in a group of Labrador Retriever puppies dressed as himself, Andy, LaBamba and celebrity guests such as Flava Flav and Lady Gaga, all within a miniature replica of the show's main set.
 Conan promised he would do an entire show with a miniature set with extremely tall guests like Shaquille O'Neal, which he fulfilled a few weeks later.

 Racial Perspective

 After Conan mentions a story about something in the news that's controversial because of suspected racism, writer Deon Cole appears and gives a brief commentary, which is usually only a few words.
 For example, a class action lawsuit by animal rights group People for the Ethical Treatment of Animals against SeaWorld which alleges the theme park treats its whales like African slaves in the United States prior to the American Civil War, to which Cole's comment was "Are you shitting me?!"
 Deon will often have one of the show's white writers read his commentary instead, to avoid reinforcing the "angry black man" stereotype.